 Brain tumors occur as growths or masses that can develop in any part of the brain.
 But overall, brain cancer is extremely rare.

-Justin Jordan, MD, MPH, a Mass General Cancer Center neuro-oncologist, describes the tests for diagnosing brain cancer.
-Dr. Jordan is the clinical director of the Stephen E. and Catherine Pappas Center for Neuro-Oncology and director of the Family Center for Neurofibromatosis at Massachusetts General Hospital.
+Deborah Forst, MD, a Mass General Cancer Center neuro-oncologist, describes the tests for diagnosing brain cancer.
+Dr. Forst conducts research on neuro-oncology care and is the clinical director of the Stephen E. and Catherine Pappas Center for Neuro-Oncology.

 For most people, the risk of a brain tumor is very low.
-“Unfortunately, we don’t know many risk factors for brain tumors, but there are a couple,” says Dr. Jordan.
-“Exposure to high-dose radiation, such as radiation therapy used for prior cancer treatment, raises your risk.
-There are also some rare genetic syndromes that predispose people to a high risk of brain tumor.”
+“While we don’t know many risk factors for brain tumors, we do know a couple,” says Dr. Forst.
+“Exposure to high-dose radiation, like if you had radiation therapy to treat other cancer, raises your risk.
+Some rare genetic syndromes can also predispose you to a high risk of brain tumor.”

 These conditions include: